- What We Do

 - Content Marketing Institute’s Content Template, Checklist, and Plan

 Need Help With Your Content Marketing Strategy?
 We Got This.

 Writing is hard, and there’s no real content marketing strategy template that makes it easier.
 If it was easy, I’d be out of a job.
 But the fact that writing IS hard is your number one reason to use a professional content marketer.
 Would you hire a handyman to fix a gaping hole in your roof?
 I hope not.

 We have writers who—day in and day out—write, and that’s it.
-With that level of expertise, we’ve developed accurate voices for each of out clients and create content marketing strategies that have produced leads on leads.
+With that level of expertise, we’ve developed accurate voices for each of our clients and created content marketing strategies that have produced leads on leads.
 Give us a call, and we’ll get to work helping you with your content distribution plan.
 Or, you know, go the spray-and-pray route and see what happens…

 Want to learn how to create a content marketing strategy or want a content marketing strategy checklist?
 Check out the following blogs: